Following — or Leading?

 For advice on this topic, we cite literature developed by the HandsOn Network entitled “Volunteers as Leaders.”
 Here are some highlights:

 Be clear and specific about each position you create.
 Outline what is asked of the volunteer and what your organization will provide.
 This includes a job title, the purpose, location, responsibilities, qualifications, time requirements, support and training given by your agency, benefits to the volunteer, and a supervisor’s contact information.
-Once these details are in place, these document can be used as fodder for recruitment tools and as the basis of “contracts” between your agency and volunteers.
+Once these details are in place, these documents can be used as fodder for recruitment tools and as the basis of “contracts” between your agency and volunteers.

 Along these same lines, draft a volunteer application.
 This should contain the following components: contact information, volunteer history, and an interest survey.
 You may also opt to require references, background checks, etc.